Skip to main content

 spec:

-endpointSelector: # Select all Pods in all namespaces for tenant 001
+endpointSelector: # Select Pods in all namespaces of tenant 001

 matchLabels: